 CRLTO.
-Domu's Lease is designed for compliance with Illinois law and Chicago's Residential Landlord Tenant Ordinance ("CRLTO"), Chapter 5-12 of the Municipal Code of Chicago.
-Most Chicago apartments are subject to its regulation, but there are exceptions, including units in owner-occupied buildings with six or fewer units, units in hotels, motels, and inns, and units provided by an employer to an employee.
+This Lease is designed to comply with Illinois statutes and the Chicago Residential Landlord Tenant Ordinance ("CRLTO"), which can be found in Chapter 5-12 of the Chicago Municipal Code.
+The CRLTO does not apply to every residential lease, but most apartments are subject to the ordinance.
+The exceptions include, but are not limited to, owner-occupied buildings with six units or less, units in hotels, motels, and inns, and units provided by an employer to an employee.
+Some provisions of the ordinance nonetheless apply to owner-occupied buildings with six units or less (i.e., an exception to the exemption), so landlords at these properties should consult the CRLTO to understand their legal obligations, even if most of the provisions of the CRLTO do not apply to the tenancy.

-Domu offers the following limited, non-exhaustive update to Illinois law to help landlords stay on top of developments in the law since the last leasing season:
+The laws governing landlord-tenant relations in Chicago have been rapidly changing in recent years, so Domu offers the following limited, non-exhaustive update to Illinois law to help landlords stay abreast of the new developments:

-2023 Security Deposit Interest Rate Summary.
-The CRLTO requires that the latest Security Deposit Interest Rate Summary be included with any lease or lease renewal.
-The security deposit interest rate is set at 0.1% from January 1, 2023 through December 31, 2023 (which remains unchanged since 2015).
-Also pursuant to the CRLTO, a landlord is obligated to pay interest to the tenant on monies held for six (6) months or more, not later than thirty (30) days of the end of each twelve (12) month rental period.
-If the landlord fails to pay out interest earned, regardless of the amount, the landlord could be responsible for the return of the security deposit in full and damages equal to two (2) times the deposit, plus interest, attorneys fees and associated court costs.
+2025 Security Deposit Interest Rate Summary.
+The CRLTO requires that the latest Security Deposit Interest Rate Summary be appended to any lease or lease renewal.
+The security deposit interest rate is set at 0.1% from January 1, 2025, through December 31, 2025.
+The CRLTO requires landlords to pay interest accrued on monies held for six months or more not later than thirty days after the end of each twelve-month rental period.
+Any failure to pay that interest, regardless of the amount, can subject the landlord to the return of the security deposit in full plus damages equal to two times the deposit, interest, attorneys' fees, and court costs.